 Without thinking, I slid the window open and inhaled deeply.
 I was preparing to experience the exquisite “taste of home”.
 As I breathed in the aroma of burning vegetation, memories of outdoor campfires and old wood-burning stoves flooded in from my childhood.
 A goofy smile slid across my face as I bathed in the joyful innocence of adventure, wonder and the comfort of the hearth.
 I’d had a wonderful childhood and the smell of smoke brought it back to me in its full glory.

 What does this have to do with sensual writing?
 Everything.
 Storytelling shares universal truth through metaphor, delivered from the heart.
 Sensual writing doesn’t just involve making sure to include at least a few senses like sight, sound, smell, taste and touch in your narrative.
 To write sensually involves much more than the simple description of a sense, though this is certainly the first step (and something all too often neglected by novice writers).
-To not connect a described sense to a memory or emotion is to miss a very important opportunity as a storyteller: that of enlightening the reader on some aspect of the POV character experiencing the sense (things like their history, the quality and nature of their relationships, their viewpoints, education, prejudices, how and what they’ve experienced in their life).
+To not connect a described sense to a memory or emotion is to miss a very important opportunity as a storyteller: that of enlightening the reader on some aspect of the point of view (POV) character experiencing the sense (things like their history, the quality and nature of their relationships, their viewpoints, education, prejudices, how and what they’ve experienced in their life).

 Here’s what I mean: